PyTables/PyTables/doc/source/usersguide/installation.rst

 * Numexpr_ >= 2.0 and
 * Cython_ >= 0.13
-* c-blosc_ >= 1.3.0 (it is bundled with PyTables sources but the user can use an external version of sources using the :env:`BLOSC_DIR` environment variable or the :option:`--blosc` flag of the :file:`setup.py`)
+* c-blosc_ >= 1.3.0 (it is bundled with PyTables sources but the user can use an external version of sources using the :envvar:`BLOSC_DIR` environment variable or the :option:`--blosc` flag of the :file:`setup.py`)
 * argparse_ (only Python 2.6, it is used by the :program:`pt2to3` utility)